Early Signs of Diabetes—Could You Have It and Not Know?

 What is Prediabetes, Then?

 Prediabetes means you have elevated blood glucose levels, but not high enough to qualify for a Type II diabetes diagnosis.
-It's estimated there are an astonishing 79 million people in the U.S. with prediabetes (American Diabetes Association).
+According to the American Diabetes Association, it's estimated there are an astonishing 79 million people in the U.S. with prediabetes.
 If you have prediabetes it doesn't mean you will naturally go on to develop Type II diabetes, though.
 There are things you can do to prevent its development.
 Most namely, it's been shown that losing 7% of your body weight will decrease your risk.
 Exercise has also been shown to decrease the chances, just 30 minutes per day at least 5 times per week is enough.

 We saw many people with prediabetes in our clinic.
 Many of them were able to turn their blood sugar around by eating a healthy diet and exercising.